mawyss/scion/doc/protocols/scion-header.rst

 Hop Field MAC Computation
 -------------------------
-There is a explanation about the rationale of the MAC computation on :ref:`colibri-mac-computation`.
+There is an explanation about the rationale of the MAC computation on :ref:`colibri-mac-computation`.
 Here we only detail how to perform the two different MAC computations.
 The two different MAC flavors are the *static MAC* and the *per-packet MAC*